MIT-SPARK/Fast-ShapeAndPose/README.md

 This repository contains the *solver*.
 We open-source keypoint detection and training [here]().

 ## Quick Start
 First, make sure you have [Julia installed](https://julialang.org/install/).
 This repository was tested with v1.11.6.
 Then, clone the repository and follow the directions below.
-We assume you are in the folder repo.
+We assume you are in the repo folder.
 1. Clone this repository
 ```shell
 git clone https://github.com/lopenguin/Fast-ShapeAndPose.git